arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/rtd-thermocouple-pmc/content.md

 ![Temperature Probe Inputs](./assets/temp-probes-inputs.png)

-Depending on the sensor you use, you will have to check connection settings.
-Below are three tables with information on how to connect a thermocouple, a two-wire RTD (PT100), or a three-wire RTD (PT1000).
+Depending on the sensor you use, you will need to perform different connection settings.
+Find below three tables showing how to connect a two-wire RTD (PT100), a three-wire RTD (PT100) or a thermocouple.

 ### Thermocouples Connection

 Connect **only non-grounded thermocouples** (grounded thermocouples are not supported).
 Do not connect both a thermocouple and a PT100 to a single same channel.
-The thermocouples supported by PMC are:
+The thermocouples supported by the Portenta Machine Control are:
 - Thermocouple Type K, non-grounded
 - Thermocouple Type J, non-grounded